hernantech/mumaxplus/README.md

 # mumax⁺

-A more versatile and extensible GPU-accelerated micromagnetic simulator written in C++ and CUDA with a Python interface.
+A versatile and extensible GPU-accelerated micromagnetic simulator written in C++ and CUDA with a Python interface.
 This project is in development alongside its popular predecessor [mumax³](https://github.com/mumax/3).
 If you have any questions, feel free to use the [mumax mailing list](https://groups.google.com/g/mumax2).

+**Documentation, tutorials and examples can be found on the [mumax⁺ website](https://mumax.github.io/plus/).**

 ## Paper